VictorMello1993/VictorMello1993/README.md

 I'm .NET developer, but I've already learned C, Java, Python, Go, Delphi, JS and stuff.

-I'm graduated in Computer Engineering at Universidade Veiga de Almeida and this moment I'm looking for new challenges for my career.
+I'm graduated in Computer Engineering, and this moment I'm looking for new challenges for my career.

 ---